-Maybe the word “Kapha” (pronounced Kah-fah) has been floating around in your ether, you’ve seen posts, taken a “what’s my dosha” quiz, you have a kapha imbalance, or you’re curious and want to know more.
-Well, hopefully this post will explain what kapha is, how to recognize its energy, and why understanding it can help you stay healthy.
+Maybe the word “Kapha” (pronounced Kah-fah) has been floating aroundyour ether, you’ve seen posts, taken a “what’s my dosha” quiz, you have a kapha imbalance, or you’re curious and want to know more.
+Well, hopefully, this post will explain what kapha is, how to recognize its qualities, and why understanding this seasonal dosha help you stay healthier during kapha season.

-To understand kapha, we first need to know that it is 1 of the 3 doshas in Ayurveda.
+To understand kapha, we first need to know that it is 1 of the 3 doshas in Ayurveda, a time-tested medical system from India.
 Doshas are particular patterns of energy that are expressed through physical, mental, and emotional characteristics.
-Each dosha—vata, pitta, and kapha—are composed of 2 of the 5 elements, or pancha mahabhutas, which are considered to be the building blocks of the universe.
+Each dosha—vata, pitta, and kapha—are composed of 2 of the 5 elements, or pancha mahabhutas.
+Which are considered to be the building blocks of the universe.
 Ether, space, fire, earth, and water are the 5 elements, which when paired, produce the 3 doshas.

 Doshas surround us and exist in every cell of our body.
-Although, we are composed of all 3 doshas, each of us has a primary and secondary dosha.
+Although we are composed of all 3 doshas, each of us has a primary and secondary dosha.
 Similarly, each dosha has a primary function, and a strong presence in certain tastes, places, times, stages of life, and seasons.
-For good mental, spiritual, and physical health, the goal is to keep our doshas in balance.
-To do this, understanding the particular qualities of each dosha and how their energy manifests within us and around us is key.
-This knowledge will help you to make healthy choices that are specific to your constitution and align with the seasons.
+Keeping the doshas in balance helps foster longevity within our mental, emotional, and physical bodies.

 Of the 5 elements, earth+water form kapha dosha.
 The combination of these 2 elements produces 10 qualities.
-I like to think of these qualities as kapha dosha’s essence.
-They lead to the physical, mental, and emotional characteristics that help further contextualize kapha dosha’s energy.
+These qualities are the essence of kapha dosha.
+They lead to the physical, mental, and emotional characteristics that help further contextualize the kapha constitution.

-An important point to remember is that no one only has kapha energy.
+Reminder: no one only has kapha dosha.
 To say “I am Kapha” is saying you are only earth + water.
 We are also ether, air, and fire!
 Trust me, you want to be made up of all of these elements.

 - Primary function is to protect